heyplock/EFI-SONOMA-HPZBOOK15G3/README.md

 - iServices ( iMessages issues fixed with itlwn.kext and Heliport )
 - Bluetooth
 - Sleeping issues fixed in my case

+# V - How to use

+- Use Disk manager or Rufus to make your USB stick ready to go ( Check [dortiana's guide]() )
+- Drag "EFI" folder to the root ( / ) of your USB stick
+- Generate your recovery files with OpencorePKG

+- copy the folder that's been generated to the root of your USB stick
+- open ProperTree and GenSMBIOS
+- Genrate values for MacBookPro15,2 and copy them into your config.plist using ProperTree ( Again, check [dortiana's guide here]() if needed )
+- Boot from USB Stick and select "YOURUSB(dmg)"
+- Install MacOS Sonnoma

+# VI - ISSUES I ENCOUNTERED

+- For WiFi support, please install and use [Heliport]()